webix-hub/docs/data/desktop/combo.md

 - options can be defined dynamically;
 - options can be loaded from serverside;
 - template can be changed;
-- filtering rule can be changed..
+- filtering rule can be changed.

 To learn more, go to [Advanced Combo and Richselect Settings](desktop/advanced_combo.md) article.